New Year’s Cards

 2014 Holiday Card: Year of the Space Explorer.
 I think she was a kitty for Halloween, which was clearly not grandiose enough for me.

-2014 Card: Year of the Astronaut.
-I think she was a kitty for Halloween, which was apparently not grandiose enough for me.
+She was a kitty for Halloween, which was apparently not grandiose enough for the artist.
+Digital drawing from Copic marker original, printed on card stock.

 2013 Holiday Card: Year of the Baby, A.K.A. the year my life became extra-chaotic and extra-interesting.